Your Employment

 Trial Period

-Evaluation of telecommuter performance during the trial period will include regular interaction by phone and/or electronic communication between the employee and the manager, and weekly face-to-face meetings to discuss work progress and problems.
-At the end of the trial period, the employee and supervisor will each complete an evaluation of the arrangement and make recommendations for continuance or modifications.
-Evaluation of telecommuter performance beyond the trial period will be consistent with that received by employees working at the office in both content and frequency but will focus on work output and completion of objectives rather than on time-based performance.
+Evaluation of remote worker performance during the trial period will include regular interaction by phone and/or electronic communication between the employee and the manager, and weekly face-to-face meetings to discuss work progress and problems.
+At the end of the trial period, the employee and supervisor will complete an evaluation of the arrangement and make recommendations for continuance or modifications.
+Continued remote work arrangement is dependent upon completion of this evaluation process within 30 calendar days from the end of the trial period.
+Evaluation of remote worker performance beyond the trial period will be consistent with that received by employees working at the office in both content and frequency but will focus on work output and completion of objectives rather than on time-based performance.

-An appropriate level of communication between the telecommuter and supervisor will be agreed to as part of the discussion process and will be more formal during the trial period.
-After conclusion of the trial period, the supervisor and telecommuter will communicate at a level consistent with employees working at the office or in a manner and frequency that is appropriate for the job and the individuals involved.
-The telecommuting role can be revoked, if needed, as work conditions changed.
+An appropriate level of communication between the remote worker and supervisor will be agreed to as part of the discussion process and will be more formal during the trial period.
+After conclusion of the trial period, the supervisor and remote worker will communicate at a level consistent with employees working at the office or in a manner and frequency that is appropriate for the job and the individuals involved.
+The remote work role can be revoked, if needed, as work conditions changed.

 Equipment

-On a case-by-case basis, Andrews University will determine, with information supplied by the employee and the supervisor, the appropriate equipment needs for each telecommuting arrangement.
-The offices of human resources information technology services will serve as resources in this matter.
+On a case-by-case basis, Andrews University will determine, with information supplied by the employee and the supervisor, the appropriate equipment needs for each remote work arrangement.
+The Office of Human Resources and Information Technology Services will serve as resources in this matter.
 Equipment supplied by the organization will be maintained by the organization.
 Equipment supplied by the employee, if deemed appropriate by the organization, will be maintained by the employee.
-Andrews University accepts no responsibility for damage or repairs to employee-owned equipment.
-Andrews University reserves the right to make determinations as to appropriate equipment, subject to change at any time.
+The University accepts no responsibility for damage or repairs to employee-owned equipment and reserves the right to make determinations as to appropriate equipment, subject to change at any time.
 Equipment supplied by the organization is to be used for business purposes.
-The telecommuter must sign an inventory of all Andrews University property received and agree to take appropriate action to protect the items from damage or theft.
+The hiring department will be responsible for maintaining an inventory of equipment supplied to the remote worker.
+The remote worker agrees to take appropriate action to protect any University property from damage or theft.
 Upon termination of employment, all University property will be returned to the University, unless other arrangements have been made.

 The employee will establish an appropriate work environment within his or her home for work purposes.
 Andrews University will not be responsible for costs associated with the setup of the employee's home office, such as remodeling, furniture or lighting, nor for repairs or modifications to the home office space.